 Titan Fitness is known for creating some of the best home gyms that focus on value and that’s evident in the Titan Fan Bike.
 It’s not the best fan bike we’ve used or recommend, however, it comes in at a tremendous price with a lot of features you ordinarily have to pay extra for.
 Like is often the case with Titan products, they combine many of the favorite features from competitors and put them into their product.
-If the Assault Bike and the Rogue Echo Bike had a baby, this would be that air bike… and to be honest, it’s quite good especially when compared to the price point.
+If the Echo Bike and Assault Bike had a baby, this would be that air bike… and to be honest, it’s quite good especially when compared to the price point.

 There was a time that the only option for a fan bike was which Schwinn Airdyne was available at the local sporting goods store.
 Now, the Titan Fan Bike is just one among dozens of others.
 Here’s who I recommend this bike to: